tsooli97/Space-Launch-Trends-Analysis/README.md

 https://colab.research.google.com/drive/1NgKq0iymPETkeJoEGoNE3lwpLSbz1adf?usp=sharing
 <br><br>

-Detailing the successes and failures of space missions per company/country
+Detailing the successes and failures of space missions per company/country:

 ![Space missions by company](https://i.imgur.com/RpF8g6N.png)

-Investigating the amount of space mission launches per year over the course of the dataset, and how mission success rate has changed over time.
+Investigating the amount of space mission launches per year over the course of the dataset, and how mission success rate has changed over time:

 ![Space mission launches per year, and the overall success of the missions in general](https://i.imgur.com/gkUC6Rp.png)

-Data forecasting/extrapolation using the Holt-Winters algorithm
+Data forecasting/extrapolation using the Holt-Winters algorithm:

 ![Data forecasting/extrapolation using the Holt-Winters algorithm](https://i.imgur.com/3NFddj1.png)

 <h3>How to Access the Full Analysis</h3>